gregoryrpitts/weather/README.md

 ## Implementation

 First I created the node server.
 It's just a reverse proxy that handles request and makes a sequence of web requests to gather the data.
 It turns out we needed three requests to service the data, but I decided against caching certain information to limit the scope of this assignment.

+### Frontend
+create-react-app with a Typescript template is the starting point.
+I added Material UI component library because I'm deeply familiar with it and it would allow me to build a responsive design quickly.